CFGIndia20/team-6/README.md

 - Creating user badges to promote the platform
 - Rating the citizens to help the NGO detect genuine complaints
 - Identifying sucess stories
+- Ask users to give input in specific template